AISP License in Europe

 What is an AISP License?

-AISP License in Europe An account information service provider (AISP) is a type of financial service provider that offers services related to accessing and aggregating a customer’s financial account information.
-Since data security is of paramount importance, AISPs play a significant role in the context of open banking and the fintech industry.
-To supply such services legally and legitimately, a provider must first obtain an AISP license, ideally from a jurisdiction that offers the most favorable environment.
+An AISP is a special type of financial service provider that offers services related to accessing and aggregating financial account information of a customer.
+Regarding data security, AISPs are at the forefront in the context of open banking and the FinTech industry.
+In order for any provider to legally and legislatively supply such services, the first step involves attaining an AISP license, preferably from a jurisdiction offering the most favorable environment.

-An AISP license holder can and is obligated to carry out a variety of activities:
+A holder of an AISP license can and is bound to carry out a variety of activities, including the following:

-• Access account information held by financial institutions on behalf of their customers, including account balance and transaction history
+• Access account information held by financial institutions for their customers, including account balance and transaction history;

-• Aggregate account data from multiple financial institutions for customers which enables them to view their entire financial position in one place, and makes it easier to manage their finances
+• Aggregate account data from many financial institutions for customers, allowing them to see their whole financial position in one place and make personal finance management easier.

-• Display the account information to customers through their platforms, apps, or services, and this way allow the customers to view and interact with their financial data
+• DISPLAY account information to customers through their platforms, applications, or services and, in so doing, enable customers to access and share their financial data.

-• Manage customer consent, including ensuring that customers have granted explicit and informed consent for access to their financial data
+• MAINTAIN customer consent, including verification that customers have provided explicit and informed consent regarding access to financial data.

-• Provide customers with control over their data as all AISP customers should be able to grant and revoke access to their account information at any time
+• Provide customers with control over their data: it is expected that all AISP customers can grant and revoke access to their account information at any time.
+Some AISPs may also provide additional services that include financial analysis, budgeting tools, expense tracking, and personalized financial recommendations based on the aggregated data.

-• Some AISP license may also authorize their holders to provide payment initiation services (PIS) which involve initiating payments from a customer’s account to a third party, such as making bill payments or transferring funds between accounts
+• Some AISP licenses may also authorize their holders to provide payment initiation services (PIS), which is about initiating the payment from a customer’s account to a third party for bill payments or funds transfers between accounts.

 Advantages of Holding an AISP License in Europe